 The coaching robot is not placed on the field but on the table that is used for the GameController computer.
-The coaching robot may either sit on the table or in a seat.
-For safety reasons, it is not allowed to move (except its head and arms - see cf. Section 4.9) or to enter a pose different from ordinary seating as depicted in Fig. 5.
+The coaching robot must be connected via a cable to the GameController.
+The coaching robot may sit or kneel on the table or in a seat.
+For safety reasons, it is not allowed to move (except its head and arms - see cf. Section 4.9) or to enter a pose different from ordinary seating as depicted in Fig. 6.
 Seats will not be provided by the organizers, but teams may bring their own seats or small platforms that have a maximum height of the seating surface of 15 cm.
 Except for a backrest that is not higher than the sitting robot, no additional elements such as flags are allowed to be attached to the seats.
 The positions of the seats are not specified in detail and might differ from field to field.
 However, at each field there will be marked coaching zones (one at each side of the GameController computer) in which the coaching robots can be placed.